yukinogatari/Danganronpa-Tools/drv3/README.md

 #### drv3_ex_all.py

-An all-in-one extractor for a bunch of the data in New Danganronpa V3.
+An all-in-one extractor for a bunch of the data in Danganronpa V3.

 #### Usage